Must-Read Guide to Online Reputation Management

 To mitigate any issues or further annoyances on the part of an upset customer, it’s important to respond to comments as quickly as possible.
 Replying promptly to customers’ feedback shows that you’re willing to have an open conversation with them and that you’re actively there to help resolve any issues they may have.
 “Being there” for them and building trust can help turn an unhappy customer into a happy one.

-When asked tough questions, don’t be afraid of answering them honestly, even if you know the person asking won’t be in love with the answer you provide.
+Part of becoming an entrepreneur is learning how to answer tough customer questions as honestly as you can, even if you know they won’t love your answer.
 Addressing things head on and honestly is a practice any business should get used to, but it’s understandably easier said than done.

 Being transparent isn’t synonymous with being blunt.
 Trust us, a customer would rather get a firm “no” and be upset at a policy than be strung along with several half-answers that will ultimately arrive at that “no” answer you tried to avoid saying in the first place.
 In short: Don’t waste your customer’s time.